Sumanjali-93/Trip-Verse/README.md

 # 🌍 Trip-Verse

-### A Full-Stack Travel Accommodation Booking Platform
+### A Full-Stack Travel Accommodation Planning Platform

 *Discover, list, and review unique stays around the world — built like a real-world Airbnb*